ed-kung/CSUN-Econ-433/docs/labs/lab05.md

 	- Create a horizontal bar chart showing the above data.
 Make sure you use `DEGFIELD_LABELS.csv` to make the degree fields human-readable in the chart.
 	- Give the chart the following title: "Percent Female by Degree Field, California 2019"

-- Upload the script to the Lab 05 Script assignment.
+- Show me your script and output to receive your grade and be dismissed.
+If you aren't able to complete the assignment in class, you can upload the script to the Lab 05 Script assignment.
 ---

 ## Takeaways